gustborges/streetbees-marvel/README.md

 # Marvel Challenge - Streetbees

 ## General instructions
-* Visit the index page (should be sorted by the most liked comics)
+* Visit the index page (should be sorted by the most recent to the oldest)
 * Search for a specific comic book
 * Like a comic book - it will redirect to sign page
 * Sign in/up